-During the 2020-21 school year the virus, Novel Coronavirus, COVID-19, created an unprecedented health and economic crisis for Tennesseans.
-Three different vaccines are now available to prevent the virus.
+Novel Coronavirus, COVID-19, has created unprecedented health and economic issues for many Tennesseans; different variants have evolved and will probably continue to evolve.
+Vaccines and boosters are available to prevent the virus, or lessen the severity of the disease.
 The best way to prevent illness is to avoid exposure to the virus and take the vaccine.